rogmed/foundryvtt/Data/modules/force-client-settings/README.md

 #### Illandril's Tidy Module Settings

-- _Annoyance:_ All settings sections will collapse when you click on a lock icon.
-This happens because Illandril's Tidy Module Settings does not store the state of collapsable sections between renderings.
+- _Fully compatible_

 #### DF Settings Clarity

-- _Recent change:_ Force Client Settings no longer changes the actual scope of the settings, so the "Per World"/"Per Player" icons and tooltips provided by DF Settings Clarity would not change when you toggle the locks.
-The settings should still be forced properly.
-- _Micro issue:_ Lock icons will not show up when you use this module's search bar.
-The changes to the settings will still be applied (or ignored) correctly.
+- _Issue:_ Lock icons will disappear when you use the settings filter.

 #### SocketSettings by Blitz